cgarbin/cgarbin/README.md

-Software architect, developer, machine learning Ph.D. candidate.
+Software engineer, machine learning Ph.D. candidate.

 More about me on [this page](https://cgarbin.github.io/about/).